conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 Also, packages generated using these images (packages in ConanCenter) should work out-of-the-box in as many as possible different distros.

 The library ``libstdc++`` is distributed along with the GCC project.
-We chose to use a single version of the library, which was neither the newest, to allow older distributions to use, but also not so old, so that new features can be consumed by newer compilers.
+The intention was to use a single version of the library, which was neither the newest, to allow older distributions to use, but also not so old, so that new features can be consumed by newer compilers.
 The version chosen was ``libstdc++.so.6.0.28``, the same distributed with GCC 9 and 10, but also